Purussaurus: Description

-P. brasiliensis reached an estimated 10.3 m in length, weighing about 5.16 MT.
-Another estimate gave a larger size of 12.5 m in length, ranging from 9.9 to 15.8 m, and 8.4 MT in weight, ranging from 5.6 to 12.6 MT, with a mean daily food intake of 40.6 kg, ranging from 21.6 to 59.5 kg.
-Also, Purussaurus likely reached only 10.9 m long and 5.6 MT.
-A 2022 study estimated a length of 7.6–9.2 m and a mass of 2–6.2 MT using a phylogenetic approach and a length of 9.2–10 m and mass of 3.9–4.9 MT using a nonphylogenetic approach.
-As only skulls have been found, the actual length is not certain.
-Bite force has been estimated to be around 52,500 N (around 5.3 metric tons-force), with upper estimates indicating that Purussaurus was capable of generating 69,000 N (around 7 metric tons-force).
+Bite force has been estimated to be around 69,000 N (around 7 metric tons-force) in 2015; however, Betancourt's comment to the paper criticizing the authors' assumptions also affects the bite force estimate, bringing it down to around 52,500 N (around 5.3 metric tons-force).
 The large size and estimated strength of this animal appears to have allowed it to include a wide range of prey in its diet, making it an apex predator in its ecosystem.
-As an adult, it would have preyed upon large to very large vertebrates such as the xenarthrans and notoungulates present, with no real competition from sympatric, smaller, carnivores.
+As an adult, it would have preyed upon large to very large vertebrates such as the xenarthrans, notoungulates, and giant turtles present, with no real competition from sympatric, smaller, carnivores.
 Researchers have proposed that the large size of Purussaurus, though offering many advantages, may also have led to its vulnerability.
 The constantly changing environment on a large geological scale may have reduced its long-term survival, favoring smaller species more resilient to ecological shifts.
 In other words, it was over-specialised and could not survive when its habitat changed, unlike smaller related species of caimans.

 The skeletal anatomy of P. mirandai shows some adaptations for more upright limb orientation or weight support.
 Unlike all other members of the crown Crocodylia, which have two sacrals, P. mirandai had three.

 The teeth vary between the three species of Purussaurus, but are always around 50 mm (2 in) long and curve slightly backwards.
 They have small ridges along two of the edges, which resemble those in ziphodonts.
 This indicates that Purussaurus hunted large vertebrates, as these ridges are used for puncturing and holding onto flesh.
 The teeth are slightly flattened at the top and are roughly conical, which means that they would have been unlikely to break on impact with a thick bone.
 Teeth at the anterior are taller and more pointed, whereas those at the posterior are lower and more rounded.